SaeedRastin/Underground-Hydrogen-Storage-Wellbore-Performance-Model/README.md

-# Reproducibility package

-This supplementary package accompanies the manuscript:
+## Underground Hydrogen Storage Wellbore Performance Model

+This repository provides an analytical wellbore performance model for assessing hydrogen injection and withdrawal in depleted gas reservoirs for underground hydrogen storage (UHS).
+The model evaluates wellbore-level injection and withdrawal performance using coupled inflow and outflow relationships, hydrogen pseudo-pressure calculations, non-Darcy flow effects, operating pressure constraints, and reservoir-based hydrogen inventory accounting.

+The model was developed and applied in the following article published in Applied Energy:

 **A Performance-based Framework for Assessing Underground Hydrogen Storage Under Reservoir and Infrastructure Constraints: Application to Offshore Wind Curtailment Mitigation**

-The files are provided to support transparency and reuse of the regional underground hydrogen storage (UHS) screening workflow.
+The files are provided to support transparency and reuse of the regional UHS screening workflow.
 Field names have been anonymised using reservoir identifiers.

 ## Package contents